nualagr/dargan-health-foods/TESTING.md

 &#9745; Navigate with ease to the site's blog.

-Links to the Dargan's Blog are provided on the topnav of the desktop navbar, within the main dropdown menu on the mobile navbar and within the 'Quick Links' section/accordion of the Footer.
+Links to the Dargan's 'Blog' are provided on the topnav of the desktop navbar, within the main dropdown menu on the mobile navbar and within the 'Quick Links' section/accordion of the footer.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-desktop-device.png "Screenshot of the Blog on a desktop device.")